 Pebble poop, or pellet-like stool, may occur when very hard stool breaks apart into smaller pieces.

 This breakage can happen during digestion, or it may take place in the anus immediately before a person has a bowel movement.
-It can be more difficult to pass these small pellets than a normal stool, and a person may strain to poop.
+It can

 - painful bowel movements